LynarStudios/ls-standard-library/README.md

 - __logic__ module has been removed from this library and can now be found in __ls-game-tool-kit__ library
 - __core.utils__ module has been removed from this library to provide more clean implementations where it's needed
-- namespaces have been completely removed from module tests to improve readability
+- the complexity of source files has been reduced by declaring usages of namespaces at the file beginning sections instead of using those in every definition implementation, this overall improves the readability of the libraries source files
 - a new naming convention for files and directories has been introduced, where underscores were replaced by dashes entirely
 - fetching the library version can now be achieved by using a dedicated __LibraryVersion__ class - the usage of a static function for this purpose has been removed completely
 - missing nodiscard attributes have been added to library classes
 - rename "types" folder in __core__ submodule to stick to naming convention